cartheur/aiventure-eami/README.md

 ## Running the code

 Multiplatform application versions of the sublime TRS80 emulator is in this [folder](/emulator/).
 Extract the app for the platform and copy to the root directory of the various creature evolutions.
 The `.gitignore` file will keep this from being checked-in.
-Run a script in the following manner:
+Run a script in the following manner.

 `.\trs80gp experiments\alpha-1\ch-3\32-alpha1-basic.bas`

-And a similar screen will appear:
+And an emulator screen will appear.

 ![paint](/playback/alpha-paint.gif "paint")

 Further:

-`.\trs80gp experiments\alpha1\ch-6\63-alpha1-compile.bas` will ask for parameters, such as the number of cycles to run:
+`.\trs80gp experiments\alpha1\ch-6\63-alpha1-compile.bas` will ask for parameters, such as the number of cycles to run.

 ![game params](/images/parameters.png "parameters")

-Then run the analysis:
+Then run the analysis.

 ![game play](/images/gameplay1.png "play")

-Perform its intuitive-themed task:
+Perform its intuitive-themed task.

 ![game progress](/images/trs80-0.gif "progress")

-And output the work results of the presence:
+And output the work results of the presence's experience as-per this particular experiment.

 ![game output](/images/output.png "output")

+For a deeper look, see [here](https://github.com/cartheur/ideal)
 ----